Magnificent actor of our times: India mourns Irrfan Khan's death

 In a tweet, Gehlot said, "I am saddened and shocked to know about the untimely demise of one of our country's most versatile actors, Irrfan Khan.
 My heartfelt condolences to his family, friends and fans.
 May God give them strength".
 "May his soul rest in peace," he said.

 The "Maqbool" actor, who was diagnosed with neuroendocrine tumour in 2018, lost his mother in Jaipur just four days ago.

-He was admitted to the intensive care unit of Mumbai's Kokilaben Dhirubhai Ambani Hospital with a colon infection.
+The actor was admitted to the intensive care unit of Mumbai's Kokilaben Dhirubhai Ambani Hospital with a colon infection.